dmorse/pscf/doc/user-man/unitcell.rst

   ===============  ===================================================
   Variable         Meaning
   ===============  ===================================================
-  dim              the dimensionality (i.e., number of periodic dimensions)
-                   of the crystal, which must be 1, 2, 3.
-  crystal_system   the crystal lattice system, which is a string that
-                   can be cubic, tetragonal, etc. for 3D crystals.
-  N_cell_param     the number of parameters required to specify the
-                   dimensions and shape of the unit cell cell_param       an array of the unit cell parameters
+  dim              number of periodic directions (1,2, or 3) crystal_system   lattice system string identifier N_cell_param     the number of required unit cell parameters cell_param       an array of unit cell parameter values
   ===============  ===================================================

-The value of the number of parameters required to describe the unit cell, N_cell_param, is, for example, 1 for a 1D lamellar phase, a 2D hexagonal phase or a 3D cubic phase, 3 for an orthorhombic 3D phase or 6 for a triclinic 3D phase.
+The "crystal_system" for a three dimensional crystal string could, for example, be "cubic", "tetragonal", "orthorhombic" or several other possibilities.
+All allowed values of the "crystal_system" string are given below 1, 2 and 3 dimensionally periodic systems.
+The number N_cell_param of parameters required to specify the unit cell is also listed for each crystal_system, along with the meaning and order of appearance of different parameters.
+The value of N_cell_param, is, for example, 1 for a 1D lamellar phase, a 2D hexagonal phase or a 3D cubic phase, 3 for an orthorhombic 3D phase or 6 for a triclinic 3D phase.

-Below, we discuss each of the possible crystals systems for 1, 2 and 3 dimensional crystals, and specify the meaning and order of the elements of the parameter array cell_param
+Below, we discuss all possible crystal systems of 1, 2, and 3 dimensional crystals separately.
+Lists of the names of all possible space groups for each crystal system are given on the following page.

 1D Crystal Systems
 ==================

-The only allowed crystal system name for a one-dimensional crystal is 'lamellar', for which N_cell_param = 1.
-The value of the single element of cell_param denotes the layer spacing.
+The only allowed crystal system name for a one-dimensional crystal is s "lamellar".
+Only one unit cell parameter is required to specify a lamellar unit cell (i.e., N_cell_param = 1).
+The value of that parameter is equal to the layer spacing.

 2D Crystal Systems
 ==================

-For two dimensional crystals (dim=2), the parameters a and b are the lengths of the two Bravais lattice basis vectors.
-For an oblique crystal, gamma is the angle between them, in radians.
+For two dimensional crystals (dim=2), let the parameters a and b denote the lengths of two independent Bravais lattice basis vectors.
+For oblique crystals, gamma denotes the angle between these two basis vectors, in radians.

 ============  ============ ============
 systems       N_cell_param cell_param
 ============  ============ ============
 square        1            a

+hexagonal     1            a

 rectangular   2            a, b

-hexagonal     1            a

 oblique       3            a, b, gamma
 ============  ============ ============